Cider press. Own cider production business. How to make cider carbonated

 Airbus

-In Geneva, the developers presented an aircraft that makes it possible to glide through the air over a highway clogged with traffic jams - a flying Airbus.
+In Geneva, the developers presented an aircraft that makes it possible to glide through the air over a highway clogged with traffic jams - the flying Airbus.

-The hybrid is equipped with two modules - wheels for ground movement and propellers for air flight.
+The hybrid is equipped with two modules - wheels for ground movement and propellers for air flights.

 Operating principle

 The passenger only needs to get into the car, designed for two, and indicate the destination.
-The drone will independently lay out a route in order to optimally quickly reach the specified place.
-He will decide how it is easier to do it - by air or by road.
+The drone will independently plot a route to optimally quickly get to the specified location.
+He will decide how easier it is to do it - by air or by road.

-On ordinary roads, it should appear in five years.
+It should appear on regular roads in five years.

 Video